DayZFE/vue-poly/README.md

     // just use it
     const leaveParam = InjectionMapping(token, ['test','value','param','param','param','0'])
     /*
-     * reactive it to provid node
+     * reactive it to provide node
      * that means you can use watch in upper components where you provide it
      * by passing the array key of the path props where the value of ref, or
      * first layer of reactive in